dib-lab/2022-paper-branchwater-software/manuscript.md

 The open-source sourmash software provides a mature and well-documented command-line interface to FracMinHash, along with Python and Rust APIs for loading and using FracMinHash sketches.
-The Python layer provides a larger number of UX conveniences on top of the performant Rust layer.
-Despite the thread safety of the underlying Rust code, the CLI and Python library operate in single-threaded mode, which limits the utility of sourmash in certain corners of design space.
+The Python layer provides a larger number of user experience conveniences on top of the performant Rust layer.
+However, despite the thread safety of the underlying Rust code, the CLI and Python library still operate in single-threaded mode, which limits the utility of sourmash for very large scale operations.
+Refactoring the sourmash CLI and Python libraries to take advantage of thread safety is a substantial and ongoing effort and we chose instead to develop a dedicated CLI in Rust.

-We note up front that there are several limitations of FracMinHash and sourmash that affect downstream use cases.
-The typical scaled parameters used below do not work well for genomes < 10kb in size.
-Nor can divergent genomes be found; based on the k-mer containment to ANI conversion, we find that MAGsearch works well for finding matches to genomes within about 10% ANI of the query.
+There are several limitations of FracMinHash and sourmash that limit their utility to specific downstream use cases.
+In particular, the default scaled parameters used below do not work well for genomes smaller than 10kb in size.
+Nor can divergent genomes be found; based on the k-mer containment to ANI conversion, we find that sourmash and Branchwater work well for finding matches to genomes within about 10% ANI of the query.
 Finally, FracMinHash was developed for shotgun data sets and different parameters would be required for targeted sequencing data such as amplicon data sets.
-Some of these limitations are intrinsic to FracMinHash, and others can be overcome by parameter tuning and further research.
+Some of these limitations are intrinsic to FracMinHash, and others may be overcome by parameter tuning and further research.

-### MAGsearch represents a specific technical challenge to sourmash
+### Petabase scale search represents a specific technical challenge to sourmash

-The primary design focus for the sourmash CLI has been on searching and comparing many genome-sized sketches, e.g. genomes, where for typical parameters above there are ~1k-10k hashes in the sketch.
-The software provides a variety of in-memory and on-disk data structures for organizing sketches in this size range and can search 100s of thousands of genome sketches with a single query in minutes in a single thread on an SSD laptop; more complex algorithms such as the min-set-cov described in XXX can take a few hours but are still acceptably performant on real-world data.
+The primary design focus for the sourmash CLI has been on searching and comparing many genome-sized sketches, where for typical parameters there are between 1000 and 10,000 hashes in each sketch.
+The software provides a variety of in-memory and on-disk data structures for organizing sketches in this size range and can search hundreds of thousands of genome sketches with a single query in minutes in a single thread on an SSD laptop; more complex algorithms such as the min-set-cov described in XXX can take a few hours but are still acceptably performant on real-world data.

-This doesn’t work at all for searching 800,000 metagenomes.
-The main challenges are (1) many very large data sets that (2) do not easily fit in memory (3) being queried by 1-1000 query genomes at once.
-An additional practical challenge was that much of the sourmash CLI and Python library UX is designed for end users and is hence slow and not supportive of batch processing.
-In particular, the sourmash CLI and Python library is single-threaded.
+Branchwater faces very different parameters in searching 800,000 metagenomes.
+Many of these data sets are extremely large, slow to read from disk, and individually require substantial memory to load.
+Multiple queries may be used to search each metagenome as well, making this a quadratic search.

-One possible solution is a parallel workflow / scatter-gather.
-Overhead on shell commands and workflow coordination was significant, and we decided to implement a purpose-built multithreaded solution instead.
+One solution we tried initially was a scatter-gather approach based on a cluster-aware workflow engine (in this case, snakemake).
+The overhead on workflow coordination and executing shell commands was prohibitive, so we implemented a purpose-built multithreaded solution instead.

 ## Methods {.page_break_before}